GSK to boost spending power of pharma business post break-up

 GSK, whose consumer products include brands such as Sensodyne toothpaste, Advil pain killers and Nicorette gum, has a market valuation of more than 70 billion pounds ($97 billion), and a separately listed pharma business would be expected to be one of Britain’s bigger companies in its own right.

-Analysts say the separation of the consumer products division, a joint venture with U.S. pharmaceuticals group Pfizer (PFE.N), could take the form of an initial public offering, with proceeds going to the innovative pharma business. read more
+Analysts say the separation of the consumer products division, a joint venture with U.S. pharmaceuticals group Pfizer, could take the form of an initial public offering, with proceeds going to the innovative pharma business.

 The pharma business in turn will have lower debt.